-The below three items are our highest rated scopes based on our extensive research and product reviews.
+The below three items are our highest rated scopes based on our extensive research and product tests.
 We have deliberately picked our favorite models from the low, medium and high end price range.

 Our Rifle Scope Research Tips

-If you are searching for the absolute best rifle optics for the money, you must first educate yourself as to the various different types of scopes available on the market today.
+If you are searching for the absolute best rifle optics for the money, you must first educate yourself as to the various different types of optics available on the market today.

-Hand in hand with scope type is scope use.
-The best rifle scopes in the world aren't going to help you if you are using the wrong scope for the job.
-This is why taking one's time to research various rifle scope reviews and product information is a key part of selecting the best product for your individual requirements.
+Hand in hand with type is usage.
+The best rifle scopes in the world aren't going to help you if you are using the wrong one for the job.
+This is why taking your time to research various rifle scope reviews and product information is a key part of selecting the best product for your individual requirements.